|Course Number||Course Title||CL||LAB||CR|

 # Indicates major field courses.

-* Students may elect to take a higher level math course; MT 103 - MT 113 do not meet this requirement.
+* Students may elect to take a higher level math course; MATH 120C or MATH 124C meet this requirement.

-** Dental Hygiene Specialty Clinic will be offered in the fall semester and completed in the Spring semester.
+** ADED 225C Dental Hygiene Community Clinic will be offered in the fall semester and completed in the Spring semester.

 CL - Number of lecture/classroom hours per week for the course